4lch4/Distractible-Leader/Episodes/S1E5 - Fake Tech.md

 host: 'Bob'
 presenters: ['Mark', 'Wade']
 winner: 'Mark'
-description: "Bob prompts a discussion about technology that blurs the lines of reality in this hilarious episode full of gadget scams, 00’s game nostalgia, and if the mute button could exist for real life."
+description: 'Bob prompts a discussion about technology that blurs the lines of reality in this hilarious episode full of gadget scams, 00’s game nostalgia, and if the mute button could exist for real life.'
 ---

 # Fake Tech